mhenrixon/sidekiq-unique-jobs/README.md

 The last one is log which can be be used with the lock `UntilExecuted` and `UntilExpired`.
 Now we write a log entry saying the job could not be pushed because it is a duplicate of another job with the same arguments

+### Log

+This strategy is intended to be used with `UntilExecuted` and `UntilExpired`.
+It will log a line about that this is job is a duplicate of another.

+`sidekiq_options lock: :until_executed, on_conflict: :log`

 ### Raise

 This strategy is intended to be used with `WhileExecuting`.
 Basically it will allow us to let the server process crash with a specific error message and be retried without messing up the Sidekiq stats.